It’s easy to lose focus or let your mind wander when you’re spending time with children. Try these six tips to be more present with your kids!

 Let go of “doing it right”

 This is by far the hardest one for me.
 I get wound up in my own mind that whatever we’re doing will have dire, huge consequences.
-On the other hand, my husband proudly practices “idle parenting,” where he does a wonderful job taking care of the kids, but is much less concerned in general.
+On the other hand, my husband proudly practices “idle parenting.”
+He does a wonderful job taking care of the kids, but is less obsessed with doing things “properly.”
 He mainly follows their lead and his own instincts.
 There’s plenty of space for active learning and integrating in concepts, but it doesn’t have to be all of the time.